 BT offers a number of Broadband packages and the price you pay will depend on the type of package you choose.
 BT broadband and BT Fibre Essential are the cheapest standard tariffs, currently priced at £28.99 per month.
 BT Fibre 900 is the most expensive broadband tariff and is currently priced at £55.99 per month.
 BT is unlikely to ever come up in an online broadband comparison as the cheapest option for the speed you are looking for.
-Currently, all of its products are beaten for price by competitors.
-BT also charges a hefty £29.99 setup fee, while some competitors will set up your broadband for free.
-Additional fees can make a huge difference to the value of your broadband package, so make sure to include them in the overall cost of the deal when you compare options.
+Currently, many of its products are beaten for price by competitors, though BT does not charge a standard set-up fee.
+Additional fees can make a huge difference to the value of your broadband package, so make sure to think about the total cost of the deal when you compare options.

 |Product name||Speed||Minimum contract length||Setup cost||Standard price|